 Conclusions

-While unfortunately there isn't anything you can do about your age or the compensation process you may have to go through if your back pain is related to an accident or injury, but you can do some key things to help yourself heal faster.
-By doing some of the things we listed above you will have a much better chance of getting back to your regular lifestyle and activity levels from before your injury.
+While unfortunately there isn't really anything you can do about your age or the compensation process you may have to go through if your back pain is related to an accident or injury, hopefully you have read about some simple things that are in your control when it comes to healing from low back pain.
+By doing some of the things we have listed above you should have a much better chance of getting back to your regular lifestyle and your pre-injury activity levels.

-With a bit of luck your low back pain will be more acute and will go away fairly quickly, but if it isn’t we really hope that you don’t feel like you are alone or that you have to suffer in silence.
+With a bit of luck your low back pain will be more on the acute side and will clear up fairly quickly, If for some reason it doesn't go away it is important to know that you aren't alone and you don't have to suffer in silence.
 The sooner you get help and can start working on treatments that are proven to work for low back pain, the faster you can get back to living pain free and doing all the things you love again.